Advice > Product management

 These questions aren't particularly hard compared to some of the other ones we are listing in this article and are sometimes overlooked by candidates.
 So, it's worth spending some time to prepare answers for them to build a small edge against other applicants.

-For more information, check out our articles on how to answer behavioral interview questions and the "Why Google?" question.
+For more information, check out our articles on how to answer behavioral interview questions and the "Why Google?" question, as well as on what Googleyness is and how to demonstrate it.

 Example behavioral questions